Shared Use of School and Community Facilities

 California has very effective shared use policies.
 The following resources are useful for additional shared use information:

-- Joint Use School Partnerships in California: Strategies to Enhance Schools and Communities, a shared report, was developed by the Center for Cities and Schools and Public Health Law & Policy.
+- Joint Use School Partnerships in California: Strategies to Enhance Schools and Communities, a shared report, was developed by the Center for Cities and Schools and Public Health Law and Policy.

 - Joint Use 101 was developed by the Joint Use Task Force.